joshooaj/mipsdk-samples-component/AudioDemo/README.md

 # Audio Demo

-The AudioDemo sample shows how a microphone can be selected and the use of the AudioPlayerControl.
+The AudioDemo sample shows how a microphone can be selected and the use of the AudioPlayer.
 The login credentials used in this sample is a current Windows credentials.

 When a microphone has been selected the incoming audio from that